MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm.md

 **Service** | **Description** | **Cost**
 --- | --- | ---
-[Azure Migrate: Server Migration](https://docs.microsoft.com/azure/migrate/contoso-migration-rehost-linux-vm) | The service orchestrates and manages migration of your on-premises apps and workloads, and AWS/GCP VM instances. | During replication to Azure, Azure Storage charges are incurred.
+[Azure Migrate Server Migration](https://docs.microsoft.com/azure/migrate/contoso-migration-rehost-linux-vm) | The service orchestrates and manages migration of your on-premises apps and workloads, and AWS/GCP VM instances. | During replication to Azure, Azure Storage charges are incurred.
 Azure VMs are created, and incur charges, when migration occurs.
 [Learn more](https://azure.microsoft.com/pricing/details/azure-migrate) about charges and pricing.

 ## Prerequisites